open-xml-templating/docxtemplater/docs/source/api.rst

     setOptions()

-         This function is used to configure the docxtemplater instance by changing parser, delimiters, etc. You can read more about it here (https://docxtemplater.readthedocs.io/en/latest/configuration.html).
+         This function is used to configure the docxtemplater instance by changing parser, delimiters, etc. (See https://docxtemplater.readthedocs.io/en/latest/configuration.html).

     attachModule(module)